atomic-app/boilerplate-web-sdk/README.md

 ```bash
 npm run generate-keys
 ```
 The generated keys will be stored in the `src/keys` directory.
-Once this is done, open the `jwtRS512.key.pub` file and copy the generated public key.
+Once this is done, open the `boilerplate-example.key.pub` file and copy the generated public key.
 This key can be used to create a new API key in the Workbench.

 You can read about this more in depth at [SDK Authentication](https://documentation.atomic.io/sdks/auth-SDK).